M1noa/5m-spoof/README.md

 use [Bulk Crap Uninstaller](https://github.com/Klocman/Bulk-Crap-Uninstaller/releases) to delete all "Xbox" related apps,

+make sure your windows account is a "Local Account"

+make sure youre logged into a different steam account (doesent have to own gta)

+switch discord accounts or disconnect fivem from your main/current account

 Run the downloaded "[spoof.bat](https://github.com/M1noa/5m-spoof/raw/refs/heads/main/spoof.bat)" file as admin.

 Wait for it to load in and then type "3" and hit enter to cleanup and spoof :D